 How long should kids sleep?

 Toddlers age 1-3 usually need a 1-3 hour nap, for a total of 12-14 hours of sleep each day according to Kids Health.

 My kids sleep on average 2 hours a day, and often the baby stays asleep for 2.5-3 hours (if the others come out quietly).
-The oldest two nap about 5 out of 7 days a week, and the other two days feel like a total fight to keep 1 or 2 of them quiet while the others nap.
+The oldest two nap about 4 out of 7 days a week, and the other three days feel like a total fight to keep 1 or 2 of them quiet while the others nap.
 I’ve been experimenting with what to do when one wakes up early or when one doesn’t nap at all.